alephzero/api/README.md

         init: "AWAIT_NEW",            // optional, one of "OLDEST", "MOST_RECENT", "AWAIT_NEW"
         iter: "NEXT",                 // optional, one of "NEXT", "NEWEST"
         response_encoding: "none",    // optional, one of "none", "base64"
-        scheduler: "IMMEDIATE",       // optional, one of "IMMEDIATE", "ON_ACK", "ON_DRAIN"
+        scheduler: "ON_DRAIN",        // optional, one of "IMMEDIATE", "ON_ACK", "ON_DRAIN"
     }))
 }
 ws.onmessage = (evt) => {